 Yes it's racist but I don't feel like this film is trying to hide this fact.
 If anything, it's a search for the origin of this hatred.
 It paints the image of a man who wants to change but simply can't let of go his past and change for the future.
 Even the ending which originally felt out of place to me seems to indicate that Martin's killing of Scar has, in a way, freed Ethan of his blinding rage against his daughter

-constant awkward tonal shifts and painfully irritating characters. it's racist as hell, to the point where it's impossible to connect with the (half-baked) story as every few minutes something even more offensive happens/is said. on top of all that it is just boring and good for nothing but the landscapes (and that says a lot more about the beauty of monument valley than john ford's direction or winton hoch's photog)
+constant awkward tonal shifts and painfully irritating characters. on top of that it is just boring and good for nothing but the landscapes (and that says a lot more about the beauty of monument valley than john ford's direction or winton hoch's photog)

 This may be the big canonical classic I'm most conflicted about, especially since I've seen it described as the Great American Movie when I'm not even sure it's the Great John Ford Movie.
 But it's an auteurist classic—if you accept the stiff genre elements as a given, you're left with stunning cinematic lyricism and deep moral ambiguity.
 Some of it is traditions I wish America could shake.
 The rest is a masterpiece.

 A film about a country with no path, a country living in a false idea of morality, a country of cowboys and indians, a country that lives its present through an idea of future without the pillars of the past.
 It might be light-hearted at moments, but the cynicism will be forever haunting.

 One of Ford's best films, in spite of the racism and broad comedy, the strengths over power those flaws if you can be forgiving.
 Saw this on the big screen at a revival recently.
 You loose so much of the technicolor widescreen shots of the Valley on the small screen.
 Great ending unlike Wayne's other best film: Howard Hawk's Red River which is almost undone by its ending.